arunravi728/Papyrus/content/index.md

  >
  > Welcome to Papyrus!
  >
- > Papyrus is my collection of notes on a variety of topics like distributed computing and finance.
-This began as a personal experiment and has since evolved into an elaborate system working tirelessly in the background to help me not forget things.
+ > Papyrus is my collection of notes on various topics, including distributed computing and finance.
+This began as a personal experiment and has since evolved into an elaborate system that works tirelessly in the background to help me remember things.

 ### About Me